 - Roll the dial on a digital multimeter to the “volts” indication once your car’s hood is opened.
 Keep the black lead on the digital multimeter to the covering of your car as well as the positive port of the battery.
 Connect the red lead of the multimeter.
 If your battery is good enough to function, the voltage is supposed to be nearly 12.6 Volts.

 If you want one great 12 Volt Test Light.
 Check my recommended one from Amazon.

 If the voltage is slighter than 12 volts, then you have to replace the battery.
 Perhaps, your battery is not functioning or it’s deceased.
 Power up the engine by using the ignition key within the ignition switch.
 As you have come to know that the ignition switch is working well when you can get your engine starting appropriately.

 And when the engine is not being started, twist the ignition key to the (III) direction.
 Provided that it is not getting started even, then check whether there is any clicking noise.
 If you can hear any sound, then there should be some problem in your car.
 However, don’t worry, this time the problem is not with your ignition switch.

 On the other hand, if there is a clicking tone while keeping the ignition key at (III), as well as your engine is not working, then be sure that your ignition switch has broken.
-Like this, you will have to renovate your ignition switch.
+That is why you will have to renovate your ignition switch.

 To know what your car’s wiring diagram is, you have to know it.
 You can simply get it by checking Automotive Wiring Diagrams.